georgringer/news/Documentation/Tutorials/ExtendNews/ExtendFlexforms/Index.rst

 Remove fields in additional actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you define an additional action, you won't need all available fields which are available inside the Flexforms.
+If you define an additional action, you won't need all available fields which are available inside the FlexForms.
 If you want to hide some fields, take a look at the hook inside the class Hooks/BackendUtility.php:

 .. code-block:: php